aau-claaudia/ailab-docs/docs/getting-started/running-jobs.md

 <hr>

 ## Allocating a GPU to your job
 You can allocate a GPU to a job using the `--gres=gpu` option for Slurm.
-Additionally, you often need to add the `--nv` option to Singularity to enable NVIDIA drivers in the container.
+Additionally, you need to add the `--nv` option to Singularity to enable NVIDIA drivers in the container.

 Let's try running a small Python script that performs a simple matrix multiplication of random data to benchmark TensorFlow computing speed with a GPU allocated: